Skip to main content

 Doing Business in Vietnam

-Some of the positive changes made to attract more international business include lowering the cost of starting a business and lowering employer contributions to the labour fund tax.
-However, despite the many improvements and the positive direction taken, there are restrictions and challenges to be aware of in this developing nation.
+Some of the positive changes made to attract more international business include continued investment in infrastructure, manufacturing, and export-oriented sectors.
+However, despite the many improvements and the positive direction taken, there are restrictions and compliance challenges to be aware of in this developing nation.

 Entity Registration and Incorporation Requirements